shufflingB/learning_k8s_owncloud/README.md

 ## How to run
 In directory with README and yaml files.

-1. `bash ./create_hostpath_dirs.bash`
+1. `bash .helpers/create_hostpath_dirs.bash`
 1. `kubectl create -f .`

 ## Helper scripts
-Other scripts, more or less helpful in testing and debugging in `./helpers`.
+Other **rudimentary** scripts to be **used with caution**, that may be helpful in testing and debugging,  are in `./helpers` directory.
 To use, run them for either this or the `./helpers` directory.

-- `./mysql_connect_to_mariadb.bash` - starts an interactive mysql client connected
+- `./helpers/mysql_connect_to_mariadb.bash` - starts an interactive mysql client connected
   to the instance of mariadb running in the pod.
+- `bash ./helpers/reset_k8s.bash` - removes just the Kubernetes stuff from the system.
-- `bash zap_EVERYTHING.bash` - **blows EVERYTHING away** including the any disk volumes that may have been created with `./create_hostpath_dirs.bash`
+- `bash ./helpers/zap_EVERYTHING.bash` - **blows EVERYTHING away** including any disk volumes that may have been created in minikube with `./create_hostpath_dirs.bash`